I worked on making a vintage travel themed chest of drawers,

-4 the love of WOOD is all about my adventures in re-purposing vintage furniture.
-I live on the west coast of Canada and enjoy my country view.
+4 the love of WOOD is all about the adventures of re-purposing vintage furniture and recycling for home decor.
 I hope to inspire you to try your hand at up-cycling and provide you with a new perspective when looking at unwanted items.